Skip to content

 • Recharacterization Restrictions: Once a conversion is completed, reversing (or recharacterizing) it is no longer an option as of the Tax Cuts and Jobs Act of 2017.

-High-income earners should not underestimate the implications of these rules.
-Consulting with a tax advisor ensures the strategy aligns with current tax laws and maximizes benefits.
+High-income earners should not underestimate the implications of Roth IRA income limits.
+Consulting with a tax advisor can ensure that your strategy aligns with current tax laws and maximizes potential benefits.

 Estate Planning Advantages